Video game exploit

-In video games, an exploit is the use of a bug or glitch, or use elements of a game system in a manner not intended by the game's designers, in a way that gives a substantial unfair advantage to players using it.
+In video games, an exploit is the use of a bug or glitch, in a way that gives a substantial unfair advantage to players using it.
 However, whether particular acts constitute an exploit can be controversial, typically involving the argument that the issues are part of the game, and no changes or external programs are needed to take advantage of them.

 Controversy

-Exploiting is considered cheating by some in the gaming community and gaming industry, due to the unfair advantage usually gained by the exploiter.
+Exploiting is considered cheating by most in the gaming community and gaming industry, due to the unfair advantage usually gained by the exploiter.
 Whether an exploit is considered a cheat is a matter of widespread debate that varies between genres, games, and other factors.
 Most software developers of online games prohibit exploiting in their terms of service and often issue sanctions against players found to be exploiting.

 There is some contention by exploiters that exploiting should not be considered cheating as it is merely taking advantage of actions allowed by the software.
 They view exploiting as a skill because certain exploits take a significant amount of time to find, or dexterity and timing to use.
 Many other players believe that exploits should be considered cheats that the developers should address and exploiters should be banned.

 Those who consider exploits cheating argue that they are contrary to the spirit of the game even if rules and code do not specifically prohibit them, undermining the enjoyable dynamics of it, and that they are destructive of the game's community.
 A World of Warcraft community manager described the effect of exploits on a game's community as "devastating".

 Defenders of exploits argue that the rules of the game allow them, and that players using exploits might not know they are behaving against the designer's intention.
 So-called exploits, in this view, are not cheats because they do not change the game in any way, and all players who know of them can use them.
 The players who use such techniques may consider them fair for use in the game if they are not explicitly disallowed in the Terms of Service or other such rules governing participation.
 Exploiters also argue that the fastest way to get developers to update games to eliminate exploits is to use them as much as possible, as that greatly increases the quantity of complaints about them.

 Griefing

-While players most often exploit issues to gain advantage for themselves, sometimes they instead use them to irritate other players, which is a form of griefing.
-One team of gamers in Team Fortress 2 produced popular online videos demonstrating their griefing with several exploits present in the game, most of them being of little use for personal gain.
+While players most often use video game exploits to gain a gameplay relevant advantage for themselves, sometimes they instead use them to irritate other players, also known as griefing.
+One team of gamers in Team Fortress 2 produced popular online videos demonstrating their griefing with several exploits present in the game, most of them being of little intended gameplay use.
 Another famous incident during the Ultima Online beta test saw a player kill Lord British when that character was supposed to be invincible; the tester was later banned for exploiting because he did not report the bugs he found.